-A. “Application” means the documents required by the Department to be filed to initiate a certification review and evaluation, including the initial document filing, amendments, and responses to requests from the Department for additional data and information.
+A. “Application” or “SCA” is defined in Section 403.503(6), F.S.
 For purposes of this license, the site certification application shall also include materials submitted for post certification amendments and petitions for modification to the Conditions of Certification, as well as supplemental applications.

 B. “Associated Facilities” is defined by Section 403.503(7), F.S.

-C. “Certified Area” means the area within the Site in which the certified facilities are located.
-For off-site associated facilities, this shall mean the area within which the certified off-site associated facility is located.
-For linear facilities this term shall mean the area encompassed by the boundaries of the certified corridors, until such time as all property interests required for the ROWs have been acquired by the Licensee, after which time the “Certified Area” will include only the area within the final ROWs in accordance with Section 403.503(11), F.S.

-D. “Certified Facility” or “Certified Facilities” means the certified electrical power generation facilities and all on- or off-site associated linear and non-linear facilities, as identified in Section A, Scope, including but not limited to: steam generating units, transformers, transmission lines, substations, fuel and water storage tanks, air and water pollution control equipment, storm water control ponds and facilities, cooling towers, and related structures.
+C. “Certified Facility” or “Certified Facilities” means all on- or off-site associated linear and non-linear facilities, such as those facilities identified in Section A.I., Scope.

-E. “Complete” means the post-certification filing provides the data required by the relevant Condition of Certification.
+.

+D. “DEM” means the Florida Division of Emergency Management

-F. “DEP” or “Department” means the Florida Department of Environmental Protection.
+E. “DEP” or “Department” means the Florida Department of Environmental Protection.

-G. “DHR” means the Florida Department of State, Division of Historical Resources.
+F. “DHR” means the Florida Department of State, Division of Historical Resources.

-H. “DOT” means the Florida Department of Transportation.
+G. “DOT” means the Florida Department of Transportation.

-I. “Emergency conditions” means urgent circumstances involving potential adverse consequences to human life or property as a result of weather conditions or other calamity.
+H. “Emergency conditions” means urgent circumstances involving potential adverse consequences to human life or property as a result of weather conditions or other calamity.

-J. “Practicable” means reasonably achievable considering a balance of land use impacts, environmental impacts, engineering constraints, and costs.
+I. “Feasible” or “Practicable” means reasonably achievable considering a balance of land use impacts, environmental impacts, engineering constraints, and costs.

-K. “FWC” means the Florida Fish and Wildlife Conservation Commission.
+J. “FWC” means the Florida Fish and Wildlife Conservation Commission.

-L. “Licensee” means JEA which has obtained a certification order for the Certified Facilities.
+K. “Licensee” means JEA which has obtained a certification order for the Certified Facilities.

-M. “NED” shall mean the DEP Northeast District Office.
+L. “NED” shall mean the DEP Northeast District Office.

-N. “NPDES permit” means a federal National Pollutant Discharge Permit System permit issued by DEP in accordance with the federal Clean Water Act.

-O. “Post-certification submittal” shall mean a submittal made by the Licensee pursuant to a Condition of Certification.
+M. “Post-certification submittal” shall mean a submittal made by the Licensee pursuant to a Condition of Certification.

-P. “PSD permit” means a federal Prevention of Significant Deterioration air emissions permit issued by DEP in accordance with the federal Clean Air Act.

-Q. “NEFRPC” means the Northeast Florida Regional Planning Council.

-R. “ROW” means the right-of-way to be selected by the Licensee within the certified corridor in accordance with the Conditions of Certification and as defined in section 403.5039 (27), F.S.
+N. “ROW” means the right-of-way to be selected by the Licensee within the certified corridor in accordance with the Conditions of Certification and as defined in section 403.5039 (27), F.S.

-S. “Site” means any proposed location within which will be located an electrical power plant's generating facility and onsite support facilities, or an alteration or addition of electrical generating facilities and onsite support facilities resulting in an increase in generating capacity, including offshore sites within state jurisdiction.
+O. “SCO” means the Department’s Siting Coordination Office.

+P. “Site” is defined in Section 403.503(28).

-T. “Surface Water Management System” or “System” means a stormwater management system, dam, impoundment, reservoir, appurtenant work, or works, or any combination thereof.
+Q. “Surface Water Management System” or “System” means a stormwater management system, dam, impoundment, reservoir, appurtenant work, or works, or any combination thereof.
 The terms “surface water management system” or “system” include areas of dredging or filling, as those terms are defined in Sections 373.403(13) and (14), F.S.

-U. SJRWMD means the St. Johns River Water Management District.
+R. SJRWMD means the St. Johns River Water Management District.